island-is/island.is/handbook/repository/system-e2e.md

 })
 ```

 Each test case (`test`) should test a specific scenario from end-to-end.
-If your test is getting long and complicated consider breaking it up within a `test` with `test.step`; each step will run in succession, while still .
-Let’s take the operating licence application as an example.
-To test various routes/cases your test cases might include:
+If your test is getting long and complicated consider breaking it up within a `test` with `test.step`; each step will run in succession and the failure/success report is easier to read.
+Let’s take the operating licence application as an example; test various routes/cases:

 - Hotel permit with food, but no alcohol
 - Hotel permit with food and alcohol